Literacy and Language Development for English Language Learners Certificate

 MA Curriculum and Instruction

-Credits may be applied toward this degree with an emphasis in either LDE or Reading and Writing as well as the CU Reading Teacher Endorsement.
+Credits may be applied toward this degree with an emphasis in either Reading and Writing or LDE as well as the Colorado Department of Education reading Teacher Endorsement offered through CU Denver's Literacy Program.
 Additional courses and applications are required for these programs.

 |LCRT 5770: Effective Literacy for Diverse Learners |

-Focuses on exploring, applying, and evaluating research-based instructional models and learning strategies for teaching literacy to diverse learners.
-Students develop a professional practice of providing instruction to support oral language, academic reading, and academic writing for native speakers of English, multilingual and bidialectal learners of English.
+This course allows students to explore, apply, and evaluate various research-based instructional models and learning strategies for teaching literacy to English language learners.
+Students will develop a professional practice of providing instruction to support oral language development, academic reading acquisition, and academic writing acquisition for both native speakers and English language learners.

 |LCRT 5055: Literacy Assessment & Informed Instruction |